lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 .. image::   execute_file.png

 PCManFM-Qt has different view modes which can be changed in the view menu.
 To select a view that has bigger thumbnails to view pictures before deciding to open them :menuselection:`View --> View --> Thumbnail View`.
 If you want to view lists of move data about something like the file size the time it is modified select detailed list view by :menuselection:`View --> View --> Detailed list view`.
 If you really want to have see as many files in a small area use the compact view or :menuselection:`View --> View --> Compact View`.
-To return to the original view of PCManFM-qt is to :menuselection:`View --> View --> Icon View`.
+To return to the original view of PCManFM-Qt is to :menuselection:`View --> View --> Icon View`.

 .. image::  detailed-list.png